stall with various oriental spices in local bazaar

 Refreshing Mint Tea: A Welcome Respite

 Moroccan mint tea is a refreshing blend of green tea, spearmint leaves, and an indulgent dose of sugar.
-The combination of mint’s coolness and the sweetness of sugar creates a harmonious flavor that’s both soothing and invigorating.
+The combination of mint’s coolness and the sweetness of sugar creates a harmonious flavor that’s both soothing and refreshing.
 The tea is often poured into small glasses, and the experience of sipping it is a lesson in hospitality.
 It’s customary to serve three rounds of tea, each with a slightly different flavor, symbolizing life’s progression from bitter to sweet.

 Ritualistic Preparation: A Unique Tradition